Inist-CNRS/node-ezs-lodex/README.md

 ## keyMapping

-Take an object and map its keys to the one in mapping parameter.
+Take an object and map its keys to the one in mapping parameters.
+Keep keys absent in `from` parameter.

 ### Parameters